Githaiga22/groupie-tracker-geolocalization/README.md

-# Groupie Tracker
+# Groupie Tracker Geolocalization

 ## Project Overview

- Groupie Tracker is a web application designed to help music enthusiasts keep track of their favorite artists and bands.
-The application allows users to see artists, view their discography, and explore similar artists.
+ Groupie Tracker Geolocalization is a web application designed to help music enthusiasts keep track of their favorite artists and bands.
+The application allows users to see the location of their favourite artist concerts on a map.
 ### Features:

 - Artist profile pages with discography and biography